wiseman-timelord/MaNTella-Launcher/README.md

-# Mantella-WT - Wiseman-Timelords Mantella Fork
+# Mantella-WT - Wiseman-Timelords Mantella Optimization
 This is a fork, [main is here](https://github.com/art-from-the-machine/Mantella)

 # Development